NervanaSystems/ngraph-python/doc/proposals/op_containers.md

       |                 |
       +-----------------+
 ```

+Additionally, instead of a container maintaining the dependency edges to its upstream parents, we
+find it more natural and powerful for a container to own the connectivity information (edges)
+between all of its children.
+These edges themselves can contain information such as type and
+orderings.

 And finally, computations have attributes/metadata in the form of string key value pairs.
 This metadata is
 understood to apply to all children (which will be explained shortly) recursively.
 Examples include:
 - `debug: true`
 - `model_name: adversarial`
 - `recurrent_cell_unroll: 4`
 - `cudnn_recurrent_cell_standard_type: lstm`

+#### Addressing Challenges:

+##### Challenge 1 (C1) - Container Composition (Dataflow)
+Containers naturally address this.

+##### C2 - Computation Composition in the face of side effecting containers
+Control ports allow for explicit control and reasoning about side effecting computations occuring
+inside a container.

+##### C3 - Skip Connections
+By replacing the chain container, you can maintain all of the individual layers while adding skip
+connections.
+This is reasonably nice.

+##### C4 - Batchnorm
+See C2.

+##### C5 - Op Fusion
+This is naturally handled by containers.

+##### C6 - Metadata
+Check.

+##### C7 - Serialized weight pairings
+By giving containers UUIDs, we should be able to match things up pretty easily.

+##### C8 - Ergonomics
+This is work in progress.

 ### Implementation